Safe Harbor 401(k) Establishment Deadline Fast Approaching

 Before we know it, the October 1st deadline for establishing a new Safe Harbor 401(k) plan for the current calendar year (2017) will be upon us.
 To ensure your ability to comply with the requirements, here are some reminders for your consideration – and, of course, please feel free to contact us with your questions and concerns!

-It is critical that the plan document is drafted and signed by October first.
-Furthermore it usually takes 4 to 6 weeks to select an investment record keeper, schedule enrollment meetings and employee education.
+It is critical that the plan document is drafted and signed by October 1.
+It usually takes 4 to 6 weeks to select an investment record keeper, schedule enrollment meetings and provide employee education.
 It is imperative that this process is completed and in place by the first scheduled pay period in October.

 A Safe Harbor 401(k) plan is like a Traditional 401(k) plan, but, among other things, it must provide for employer contributions that are fully vested.
 These contributions may be employer matching contributions limited to employees who defer or employer contributions made on behalf of all eligible employees, regardless of whether they make elective deferrals.
 Safe Harbor 401(k) plans are not subject to complex annual nondiscrimination testing rules which apply to Traditional 401(k) plans.